Doctor of Physical Therapy Clinical Education

 The standards for clinical education are set by the Commission on Accreditation in Physical Therapy Education (CAPTE).

 For the Clinical Education Experiences, CAPTE does not require a minimum number of hours.
-The Methodist University DPT program facilitates two part-time clinicals that are 1 day/week for 10 weeks, a total of 80 hours per rotation.
+The Methodist University DPT program offers two part-time clinicals, 1 day/week for 10 weeks, totaling 80 hours per rotation.
 For Clinical Education Practicums, CAPTE standards require a minimum of 30 weeks of full-time clinicals for physical therapy students.
 All students must complete the clinicals required by Methodist University to qualify for graduation and be eligible for the NPTE exam and state licensure.
-Our full-time clinicals consist of a 10-week and two 12-week clinicals.
+Our full-time clinicals consist of a 10-week clinical and two 12-week clinicals.

 While CAPTE does not mandate specific types of clinical rotations, such as pediatrics, the standards recommend that students be exposed to various patients across the lifespan and practice settings.
-We encourage students to seek placement in various settings for exposure to the breadth and depth of physical therapy practice.
+We encourage students to seek placements in various settings to gain exposure to the breadth and depth of physical therapy practice.

 Clinical rotations are determined one year in advance.
 Some sites are in the Fayetteville area, while others are in North Carolina, surrounding states, and across the country.
 All expenses incurred in travel are the student’s sole responsibility.
 Before confirming placements, students should research and ensure they can travel to any facilities listed on their site selection survey.
 Students are also responsible for securing transportation to and from housing and the clinical site.

-In conjunction with the mission of the DPT Program, international clinical education practicums are available.
+In conjunction with the DPT Program’s mission, international clinical education practicums are available.
 The MU DPT Program has affiliations/contracts with Hillside Health Care International in Belize.
 International placements are not guaranteed.

 The DPT Program has established a designated process for students to request clinical placements.
-Students can request a new site affiliation be established according to the procedure outlined in the Clinical Education Manual.
-The DCE carefully considers new site development if adequate evidence shows that the new site will enhance Methodist University’s clinical education program.
-The DCE considers all aspects during the selection process, including student preferences; however, no placement is guaranteed.
+Students can request that a new site affiliation be established according to the procedure outlined in the Clinical Education Manual.
+The DCE carefully considers new site development if adequate evidence shows that the new site will enhance Methodist’s clinical education program.
+The DCE considers all aspects during the selection process; however, no placement is guaranteed.